fb-100b.png twitter-100.pnglinkedin-64.png | NEWSLETTER | CONTACT |

 CALL FOR APPLICATIONS

-The Faculty of Law of the University of Geneva offers Bachelor's, Master’s students and students registered for the Certificate of Transnational Law (CTL) the opportunity to be part of the University of Geneva’s team participating to the European Law Moot Court Competition’s 2023-2024 edition.
+The Faculty of Law of the University of Geneva offers Master’s students and students registered for the Certificate of Transnational Law (CTL) the opportunity to be part of the University of Geneva’s team participating to the European Law Moot Court Competition’s 2024-2025 edition.

-The competition consists of three phases (from September 2023 to April 2024).
-During the first phase, team shall submit two written pleadings, one on behalf of the applicant and the other one on behalf of the defendant (November 2023).
-The teams selected on the basis of the written pleadings will then be called to plead in one of the regional finals, held in four different European cities (February 2024).
-The winners of each regional final will be invited to plead before the Court of Justice of the European Union in Luxembourg for the all-European final (April 2024).
+The competition consists of three phases (from September 2024 to April 2025).
+Each team, composed of three or four people, will submit two written briefs, one for the plaintiff and one for the defendant (November 2024).
+The selected teams will go on to the regional finals, which will be held in four European cities (February-March 2025).
+The winners of each regional final will take part in the Grand Final, which will be held in Luxembourg before members of the Court of Justice of the European Union (April 2025).

 Deadline for applications and procedure

-If you wish to be part of the team representing the University of Geneva during the 2023-2024 edition of the European Law Moot Court Competition, please send your application to Professor Christine Kaddous and to the assistants Sara Notario and Mateusz Miłek by 7th May 2023 (noon, local time in Switzerland).
+If you wish to be part of the team representing the University of Geneva during the 2024-2025 edition of the European Law Moot Court Competition, please send your application to Professor Christine Kaddous and to the assistants Alicja Słowik and Sara Notario by 25th April 2024 (noon, local time in Switzerland).
 Applications should include:

 - Your CV with a picture